Thousands Take To The Streets In Serbia To Protest Weekend-Long COVID-19 Curfew

 The protest was initially peaceful before a group of people tried entering the parliament building.
 As a result, the police intervened and started using force and tear gas to disperse the crowd — a move that turned the protest into a violent encounter between the law enforcement agencies and the people.

-According to a police spokesperson, protesters responded to the use of force by throwing rocks, bottles, and other objects at officers deployed at the site and also set several vehicles ablaze, the report detailed.
+According to a police spokesperson, protesters threw rocks, bottles, and other objects at officers deployed at the site and also set several vehicles ablaze, the report detailed.
 Some 17 protesters and 43 police personnel were injured during the protest, while about 23 people were taken into custody.

 Despite the heavy police presence and tear gas, protesters are still at the streets of Belgrade.
 They are re-grouping around the Serbian parliament.
 Number of demonstrators were also arrested. pic.twitter.com/GKYnNucShB